Tim Just is

 CLICK HERE for Micah Smith's incriment clock setting document.

 TD Guru Tim Just is the 80/20 TD.
 He is a retired teacher residing in Gurnee, Illinois.
-He is an NTD who is the chief editor of the 5th edition and 6th edition of the U. S. Chess Federation’s Official Rules of Chess, co-author of My Opponent Is Eating a Doughnut. and author of Just Law.
+He is an NTD who is the chief editor of the 5th edition, 6th edition, and 7th edition of the U. S. Chess Federation’s Official Rules of Chess, co-author of My Opponent Is Eating a Doughnut. and author of Just Law.

-Additionally he has been a member of the USCF Rules committee for many years and is the longtime chair of the Tournament Directors Certification Committee.
+Recently Tim revised The Guide To Scholastic Chess, 11th edition.
+Additionally he has been a member of the US Chess Rules committee for many years and was the longtime chair of the Tournament Directors Certification Committee.

 He has often facilitated TD Workshops at both the U. S. Open Delegates Convention and at the National Open Chess Festival; furthermore, he facilitates Rulebook Tactics Workshops for players.